DumDumGeniuss/minesweeper-2022/README.md

 Minesweeper 2022 is a minesweeper game built in 2022, ummm... yeah, literally.

-This repository is initialized with [dumdum-next-boilerplate-2022](https://github.com/DumDumGeniuss/dumdum-next-boilerplate-2022).
+This repository is initialized with this boilerplate [dumdum-next-boilerplate-2022](https://github.com/DumDumGeniuss/dumdum-next-boilerplate-2022).

 ![Vercel](https://vercelbadge.vercel.app/api/DumDumGeniuss/dumdum-next-boilerplate-2022)